-Psoriasis is a common skin condition.
-It occurs when your body’s skin cells build up too quickly because of rapid cell production.
-This excess production of skin cells leads to thick, scaly patches on scattered areas of your body.
-These patches often appear to be white or silver.
-They also often cause itching and irritation.
-In some cases, the scales can even be painful.
+Psoriasis occurs when your body’s skin cells build up too quickly because of rapid cell production.
+The excess production leads to thick, scaly patches on areas of your body.
+In rare instances, this can include the delicate skin around your eyes.

 - dry, cracked skin that might bleed

 - eyelashes rubbing against the orbit of the eye because scales push the eyelid inward